Build predictable behaviour by teaching routines like curriculum content.

 Repair harm and restore learning relationships quickly.

-Reintegrate pupils positively after conflict or sanction.
+Reintegrate students positively after conflict or sanction.

 Build trust so corrections land without escalation.